IacopomC/iacopomc.github.io/_posts/2020-07-16-advanced-lane-finding.md

 <br/>

-Then we'll be able to detect any distortion by looking at the difference between the size and shape of these squares in these images and the size and shape that they actually are.
-We then create a transform that maps these distorted points to undistorted points to undistort any images.
+This way, we'll be able to detect any distortion by looking at the difference between the size and shape of these squares in these images and the size and shape that they actually are.
+We then create a transform that maps these distorted points to undistorted points to correct any images.

 <br/>